Time to Talk

 Jamie knows all to well about how much talking can make a massive difference.
 But, you have to choose the right time.
 It’s important that conversations happen at the right times and in a place that feels comfortable and natural, for both parties.
 The trick is choosing that time and place to suit you.
 Is it better to talk about our feelings when we are distracted and doing something else.
 The more normal the setting, the less unusual and uncomfortable the conversation can feel.
 Sometimes all you need is a good friend and some food!

-Jamie found out this the hard way, after his illness he was left feeling like a burden on his life and the life of those around him, he hit his lowest point after loosing his bladder control after getting ready for a weeding. he wt himself and at that point felt he had no way out.
+Jamie found out this the hard way, after his illness Complex Regional Pain syndrome.
+He was left feeling like a burden on his life and the life of those around him, he hit his lowest point after loosing his bladder control after getting ready for a wedding.
+He wet himself and at that point felt he had no way out.
 After a drug overdose Jamie met the person he could talk to.
 This turned a negative situation into a positive outcome.
 Jamie found Wheelchair sport.
 From there he found a support network.
 And the rest is history for him.
-Jamie has achieved so much and you can catch up with him at his talks in February to promote Time To Talk.
-Tickets are available on the events page.
+Jamie has achieved so much and you can catch up with him at his talks or events, so keep an eye out on the events page.

 Jamie McAnsh Motivational Speaker is an award winner, Adventure addict, adaptive sportsman and the founder of See No Bounds.
 He turned things around and owned his situation.
 Does he still suffer with his mental health?
 Yes!
 Somedays his mental health is good, he understands his situation and he feels confident in his situation.
 Other days his mental health is poor, he feels his situation getting the better of him and he struggles to cope.
 Yes, this is normal.
 The difference is now that Jamie is better equipped to deal with it.
 He knows the signs and he has methods in his tool box to help him.